mcfitzgerald/ontology-project/SPARQL_Examples/query_conversion_examples.md

 This document shows how to convert standard SPARQL queries to Owlready2-compatible versions.

+## Critical Note on Prefixes

+**IMPORTANT**: The `mes:` prefix causes parsing errors in Owlready2, especially with comparison operators.
+Always use the `:` prefix instead:
+- ❌ `mes:hasOEEScore` - Causes "Error at COMPARATOR:'<'"
+- ✅ `:hasOEEScore` - Works correctly

+The ADK agents automatically convert `mes:` to `:` using the owlready2_adapter.

 ## Example 1: Basic Type Query

 ### Standard SPARQL: